bgar324/ucla-poopers/README.md

 - Review creation and editing
 - Social features on the `poopers` page
 - Profile management and avatar uploads
-- Optional AI-generated bathroom review summaries
+- Gemini-generated bathroom review summaries when configured

 ---